Bay Area Rapid Transit rolling stock

+The legacy fleet was removed from regular service on September 11, 2023, but kept some cars as a reserve fleet for occasional use.
+The final operation of the legacy cars was at a decommissioning ceremony on April 20, 2024.

-Original fleet
+Original (legacy) fleet

 A and B series

 The A and B cars were built from 1968 to 1975 by Rohr Industries, an aerospace manufacturing company that had recently started mass-transit equipment manufacturing.
 The first of these cars were delivered in 1970.
 The A cars were designed as leading or trailing cars only, with an aerodynamic fiberglass operator's cab housing train control equipment and BART's two-way communication system, and extending 5 ft longer than the B-cars.
 A and B cars can seat 60 passengers comfortably, and under crush load, carry over 200 passengers.
 B cars have no operator's cab and are used in the middle of trains to carry passengers only.
-However, since each car is self-propelled, the B cars do have "hostler controls" allowing the cars to be operated by themselves at low speeds inside a yard.
+However, since each car is self-propelled, the B cars do have hostler controls allowing manual control as single units at low speeds inside a yard.